copernicancabin/ns-UI-components/.github/ISSUE_TEMPLATE/feature_request.md

 ### Tasks
 - Research
-  - [ ] Study the document from its basics on [bulma's documentation](https://bulma.io/documentation/elements)
+  - [ ] Study the document from its basics
   - [ ] Document possible properties and behaviours
 - Development
   - [ ] Create its folder and a `index.tsx` file where it will coded the component itself